Anonymous-techP/TipAD/README.md

 ## Data

-TipAD is evaluated on **TSB-AD-M**, the multivariate track of TSB-AD~\citep{liu2024elephant}.
+TipAD is evaluated on **TSB-AD-M**, the multivariate track of TSB-AD.
 The raw dataset file is too large for GitHub and must be downloaded separately.

 Download [TSB-AD-M.zip](https://www.thedatum.org/datasets/TSB-AD-M.zip) and unzip it into `data/`, giving `data/TSB-AD-M/`.